BumpyTurtle127/NeuralNet/README.md

 NeuralNet is a C library for training Feed-Forward Neural Networks.
 Currently still under development, but it can train to >95% accuracy using the ReLU activation function.

+## Installation

+Clone the repository wherever you like, then call make.

 ## Usage

 Initialize a struct for all the training data, and a struct for the network.